JaanLavaerts/soccer_analytics_projectweek/README.md

 ## Insights Gained

+A well-organized defense should keep a low hull area and prevent attackers from frequently entering it.

 Defensive Shape Breach – The convex hull represents the outer boundary of the defensive structure.
 An attacker inside this zone indicates a penetration of the defensive line, which can create goal-scoring opportunities.

 Higher Threat Levels – If an attacker is inside the hull, they are closer to goal and likely have fewer defenders between them and the goalkeeper.